stefanache/w10-anaconda-3-install-on-i5/README.md

         The channel is one repository/residance/location/server where the 'conda' find the software (like anaconda-clent,navigator,project component,  python package...) when it install in 'base' environment.
 	I can create with 'conda' and other specific environmet for my application wich my python-application depend.
+	For example I can create one specific environment 'TF-CPU-KS-Py36' named on Python 3.6 based for my application(CPU instead of GPU) which work in particular with Keras (TensorFlow based).

 The docummentation for Anaconda3 can be find at https://docs.anaconda.com/